LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 Just like traditional C and C++ for-loops, RAJA uses index variables to identify loop iterates.
-Any lambda expression that represents all or part of a loop body passed to a ``RAJA::forall`` or ``RAJA::kernel`` method will take at least on loop index variable argument.
+Any lambda expression that represents all or part of a loop body passed to a ``RAJA::forall`` or ``RAJA::kernel`` method will take at least one loop index variable argument.
 RAJA iteration space types and methods are templates that allow users to use any integral type for an index variable.
 The index variable type may be explicitly specified by a user.
 RAJA also provides a ``RAJA::Index_type`` type, which is used as a default